Liberty the Mother Not the Daughter of Order

 Copyright policy: Submission of work for publication in The Industrial Radical constitutes agreement to make such work available under the terms of copyleft as described on our copyleft page.

-Fees paid to contributors: $10 for articles one page or shorter, $20 for articles longer than a page.
+Fees paid to contributors (for previously unpublished pieces): $10 for articles one page or shorter, $20 for articles longer than a page.

 Send submissions to iradical@praxeology.net.